MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/build-artifacts.md

 > [!NOTE]
 > We recommend upgrading from **build artifacts** (`PublishBuildArtifacts@1` and `DownloadBuildArtifacts@0`) to **[pipeline artifacts](pipeline-artifacts.md)** (`PublishPipelineArtifact@1` and `DownloadPipelineArtifact@2`) for faster performance.

-Azure Artifacts is a service that enables teams to use feeds and upstream sources to manage their dependencies.
-You can use Azure Pipelines to publish and consume different types of artifacts as part of your CI/CD workflow.
+Azure Artifacts enables teams to use feeds and upstream sources to manage their dependencies.
+You can use Azure Pipelines to publish and download different types of artifacts as part of your CI/CD workflow.

-## How do I publish artifacts?
+## Publish artifacts

 Artifacts can be published at any stage of your pipeline.
 You can use YAML or the classic Azure DevOps editor to publish your packages.

-### Publish a text file
+### Example

 #### [YAML](#tab/yaml/)
 ::: moniker range=">= azure-devops-2019"